The Vox Gyrotone rotary cabinet: I, II, III and IV

 Sold on ebay.uk in early 2017.
 A nice Gyrotone III, "Vox Sound Limited", serial number 069.
 Note that the speaker - a single 18" Celestion driver - has a "Vox Sound Equipment Limited" sticker.
 The unit was probably sold in late 1970.

 Pictures originally posted on this thread.
-A two speaker unit (2 x 12"), both, as above, with "Vox Sound Equipment Limited" labels.
+Possibly no. 068 above.
+A two speaker unit (2 x 12") also "Vox Sound Equipment Limited" labels.

 A single pic of a cabinet sold on ebay some time ago.